sylvielsstfr/mySIT-COM2025/notebooks/2025-05-10-SL-ECDFS/README.md

 ## SL07_ManyLightCurvesOneTargetLSSTComCamDRPSourcesPSFprof.ipynb
 - Light curves from forcedSourceTable (Forced Photometry Object from DRP analysis) with PSF fluxes.
 - Lighght curves are also colored by airmass and azimuth extraction from visit and sky background level.
+-
+## SL07b_ManyLightCurvesOneTargetLSSTComCamDRPSourcesPSFprof.ipynb
+- Light curves from **mergedforcedSourceTable** (Forced Photometry Object from DRP analysis) with PSF fluxes.
+- Lighght curves are also colored by airmass and azimuth extraction from visit and sky background level.
+- Deprecated because **mergedforcedSourceTable** does not bring anything more than **SL07_ManyLightCurvesOneTargetLSSTComCamDRPSourcesPSFprof.ipynb**

+## SL07c_LooponSL_ManyLightCurvesOneTargetLSSTComCamDRPSourcesPSFprof.ipynb:
+- Loop on SL to show all light curves (does what **SL07_ManyLightCurvesOneTargetLSSTComCamDRPSourcesPSFprof.ipynb** does)

 ## SL08_ManyLightCurvesOneTargetLSSTComCamDRPSourcesSersicprof.ipynb
 - Light curves from forcedSourceTable (Forced Photometry Object from DRP analysis) with other fluxes than PSF fluxes : However those flux are not available
+- - Deprecated because no other profile are available for the moments

 ## SL09_LuptonColoredCutouts.ipynb
 - Colored images wit make_lupton